- docs

 To add nodes to the default image you can extend the supplied container.
 The following Dockerfile will install the node-red-dashboard

-FROM flowforge/node-red
+FROM flowfuse/node-red

 WORKDIR /usr/src/node-red